-Following the release of Fallout 76, we thought it was a good time to look back at the previous Fallout game: Fallout 4.
-The Fallout 4 map isn't as big as 76's, but it's still packed with interesting and memorable locations, many that are part of quests but a few that you'll just stumble across at random.
-Some of these great spots aren't even marked on your Fallout 4 map at all, which makes them even more intriguing.
+The Fallout 4 map isn't as big as Fallout 76's, but it's still packed with interesting and memorable locations.
+Most of these locations are tied to quests, but there are a few you'll stumble across just while exploring.
+Some of these great spots on the Fallout 4 map aren't even marked on your Pip-Boy, which makes them even more intriguing.

 The Rocket Shed